Avaiga/taipy-doc/docs/relnotes.md

   _expiration_date_ attribute). `False` otherwise.
 - The **sql** _repository_type_ is now available on community edition to store Core entities in an SQL database.
 See [SQL storage section](./manuals/core/config/global-config.md#sql-storage-for-taipy-entities).
-- The version required for [openpyxl](https://openpyxl.readthedocs.io/en/stable/) has been downgraded from "openpyxl>=3.0.7,<4.0" to "openpyxl<3.1.0" to match the version used by [Modin](https://modin.readthedocs.io/en/stable/).

 ### Improvements and changes